-East Africa is home to some of the world’s most famous national parks, including the Serengeti in Tanzania, Masai Mara in Kenya, and Bwindi Impenetrable Forest in Uganda.
+East Africa is home to some of the world’s most famous national parks, including the Serengeti in Tanzania, Masai Mara in Kenya and Bwindi Impenetrable Forest in Uganda.
 Each park provides a different setting and variety of animals, from elephants, lions, and giraffes to gorillas and flamingos.
 Self-drive safaris are becoming increasingly popular in these regions, allowing visitors to see these incredible parks up close.
 Planning and preparing carefully is important for a successful self-drive safari.

 - Why Choose a Self-Drive Safari in East Africa?